komppa/LoRaChat_DFU/README.md

 # LoRaChat - Device Firmware Upgrade (LRC DFU)
 Upgrade the firmware version of the LoRa Chat node using WebUSB

+## Production live version

+The LoRa Chat Device Firmware Update Tool can be found from <a href="https://firmware.rantakangas.com/" target="_blank">firmware.rantakangas.com</a>

 ## Acknowledgments